vais-ral/CIL-Docs/docs/segmentation.rst

 Installation
 ------------

 A binary installation is available from the ccpi conda channel.
-NOTE This module is not available with Anaconda Python 2.7 due to C++11 requierments.
-It can only be used with Anaconda Python 3.
+It can be installed both for python 2.7 and 3.5.
 Install using:

 ::

-    conda install -c ccpi -c conda-forge ccpi-segmentation numpy=1.12
+    conda install -c ccpi -c conda-forge ccpi-segmentation numpy=1.12 --python 2.7

 -----
 Usage